isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: A Retrospective Overview.md

 #### **Early Maps on Bras Basah**

-The development of Bras Basah over the past two centuries can be seen in the maps from the collection of the National Archives of Singapore.
-Below are a curated selection.
-Click on them to  [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/).
+The development of Bras Basah over the past two centuries is recorded in the maps from the collection of the National Archives of Singapore.
+Scroll through a selection below and click on them to overlay with today's map using the [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/) platform.
-Below are a curated selection of maps from Spatial Discovery that show the transformaton of Bras Basah from the colonial to the present.

 |  |  |
 | -------- | -------- |